INDIANAPOLIS – The Indiana Senate passed a budget Tuesday night that focuses as much on the future as it does on current government spending.

 The health care account includes $600 million in money that would otherwise be spent on the state’s Healthy Indiana Plan insurance program, which is set to expire this year without a federal extension.

-The budget also sets aside $400 million into a road funding account to be used for major projects.
-This account could also be used as a bonding revenue stream.
+The budget also sets aside $400 million into a road funding account to be used for major state road projects.
+This account could be used as a bonding revenue stream in the future.

 In addition, Kenley said the budget would send an additional $112 million a year to INDOT and $101 million a year to local roads.